-Cash is king at Diebold.
-The company is one of the leading
+Cash never gets old at Diebold.
+The company is a leading global

-global producers of automated teller machines (ATMs).
-In addition,
+producer of automated teller machines (ATMs).
+In addition, it

 machines.
 Originally a manufacturer of safes, the company is still

 active in its original market, offering products that include